mcwimm/SFA/man/des_data_filter.md

 **Time filters**

-- Select the range of dates and times included.
+- Select the range of dates and times included
-- To select night times, start must be > end, e.g. 22 - 6, otherwise start is < end, e.g. 10 - 20.
+- To select night times, start is > end, e.g. 22 - 6, otherwise start is < end, e.g. 10 - 20

 **Temperature ranges**